-Active Directory now receives its data from MCommunity, the first use of MCommunity data for provisioning.
+Active Directory receives its data from MCommunity.
+MCommunity data is used for provisioning and de-provisioning accounts.

 Several Windows/Active Directory (AD) forests are currently in use at U-M. The largest and most inclusive of these is sponsored and centrally administered by Information and Technology Services (ITS).
 This web site describes this Windows/AD forest.
 For brevity, references to the "U-M Windows Forest"—or to the "UMROOT Forest"—will refer to the U-M ITS Windows Forest.

 The U-M Windows Forest is a university-wide collection of domains that are connected by trust relationships and share a common store of information, the Active Directory.
 Each Windows domain maintains a separate namespace, yet resources can be shared throughout the forest because of the trust relationships connecting the domains.

 The hub of activity in the U-M Forest is in the UMROOT domain.
 This is where users are created and both central and local units place their Active Directory (AD) objects for using the Windows infrastructure.
 Active Directory Design of the UMROOT Domain describes how this domain is organized and how the departments at U-M use this resource.

 Kerberos is integral to the security of Active Directory.
 At U-M, we deploy pass-through authentication to the campus MIT Kerberos realm, providing easy access to campus resources using known credentials.
 For a description of this integration, see Windows Active Directory Kerberos Interoperability.